helenvholmes/portfolio/src/pages/index.md

 title: Index Page
 intro1: >-
   ...creating brands, designing logos, illustrating, making websites, building print collateral, and animating shorts.
-In January of 2017 she went freelance with her own design shop which she ran with her partner and talented friends from New York, New York.
+She currently works for the New York Public Library.
 intro2: |
   She’s given talks at conferences all over the world about the spaces where design and technology intersect.
 She writes on the subject along with mental